Merkle Audit Ledgers for AI Governance

 This property gives strong guarantees to regulators and compliance teams.
 An auditor can request the ledger and verify its integrity independently.
 They do not have to trust ExecLayer's claims about what happened.
 The cryptographic proof is in the ledger itself.

-Authority Receipts and Merkle Ledgers
+Authority Receipts and the Audit Ledger

 Compliance Frameworks and Merkle Ledgers